Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Experiments

 \subsection{Numerical Experiments}

-We focus our numerical experiments on accompaniment generation given melody and chord conditions.
-We briefly introduce the data representation and our model architecture in Section~\ref{sec:model architecture}.
-We compare with two state-of-art baselines: 1) WholeSongGen \citep{wang2024whole} and 2) GETMusic \citep{lv2023getmusic}.
+We present numerical experiments on accompaniment generation given both melody and chord generation, or symbolic music generation given only chord conditions.
+We focus on the former one as it provides a more effective basis for comparison.
+Due to page limits, we put the results and more detailed explanation of the latter one in Appendix~\ref{appendix:music generation task}.
+For the accompaniment generation task, we compare with two state-of-the-art baselines: 1) WholeSongGen \citep{wang2024whole} and 2) GETMusic \citep{lv2023getmusic}.